Skip to main content

 }

 The proposal identifier is a hex string containing exactly 40 characters.
-Usually, this can be a git commit hash on which the proposal is made but can be any other identifier string.
+This is the git commit hash on which the proposal is made.

 The starting & ending epochs should be an even-length hex string containing the starting epoch and the ending epoch.
-During this time frame the votes can be cast.
+During this time frame, lasting at most 10 days, the votes can be cast.

 After issuing the proposal, there is a log event generated having the proposal identifier that will contain the following encoded topics: